aravindhk/QESummerSchool/Day-1/example4.Al/ex2.chdens/README.md

 * **Example 2:**  `2-chdens-paw.pwtk`

-  This examples shows how to calculate all electron charge density by using the PAW potential.
+  This examples shows how to calculate all electron VALENCE and total charge density by using the PAW potential.
 Notice now the electron charge around nuclei.
 To run the example, execute:

        pwtk 2-chdens-paw.pwtk